Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Introduction

 \section{Introduction}

-Explainable AI (XAI) has long promised to make AI models more transparent and trustworthy.
-But despite the variety of methods available, most XAI tools are still designed for developers or model builders, not for the full range of stakeholders who interact with or are affected by AI systems \cite{mueller2019explanation,bhatt2020machine,deshpande2022responsible}.
-Figure \ref{fig:stakeholders} illustrates three such key stakeholder groups: individual users (e.g., customers), operational organizations (e.g., data scientists), and regulatory bodies (e.g., policy-makers).
+Explainable AI (XAI) has long promised to help people understand how AI systems behave.
+Yet despite the variety of methods available, most existing tools are still designed for developers or model builders, not for the wider range of stakeholders who interact with or are affected by AI systems \cite{mueller2019explanation,bhatt2020machine,deshpande2022responsible}.
+Many such systems now appear in settings where decisions are delivered through online interfaces or web-based services, which further broadens who may need to interpret a system's behavior.
+Figure \ref{fig:stakeholders} illustrates three key stakeholder groups: individual users (e.g., applicants using online decision tools), operational organizations (e.g., data science teams), and regulatory bodies.

 Consider the task of credit risk assessment.
-An applicant might reasonably ask, ``Would my loan have been approved if I had requested a smaller amount?''
+An applicant might ask, ``Would my loan have been approved if I had requested a smaller amount?''
 A data scientist may wonder, ``Which applicant features drive approval decisions on average?''
-A regulator might want to assess whether a model systematically favors certain demographic groups.
-These questions are all valid, but they differ in scope, require different types of explanations, and cannot be answered by a single method.
-Yet, current XAI methods are still geared toward justifying predictions rather than helping stakeholders explore models interactively.
-They typically do not support toggling between hypotheses \cite{hoffman2023explainable}, testing counterfactuals \cite{miller2023explainable}, or surfacing model limitations \cite{suresh2021beyond}.
-Most generate one-shot outputs, assuming explanation is a destination, not a process.
-But as any user who's puzzled over a model's behavior can attest, explanation is rarely a one-off affair \cite{hoffman2023increasing}.
-Past work on black-box model rating has taken some steps toward user-centered analysis. \cite{srivastava2018towards} proposed a two-step method to rate AI services for bias, along with a tool for exploring trade-offs between accuracy and gender fairness in translation systems \cite{vega-tool}.
-This approach, designed for settings where training data is unavailable, has since been applied to more complex systems like chatbots \cite{srivastava2020personalized} and search engines \cite{tian2023mitigating}.
-These efforts help communicate how models behave in the wild, but they still stop short of providing explanations aligned with stakeholder questions.
+A regulator might want to know whether a model systematically favors certain demographic groups.
+These questions differ in scope and cannot be handled by a single explanation method.
+Current XAI tools typically focus on justifying a model's output rather than helping stakeholders examine it from different angles.
+They rarely support moving between alternative hypotheses \cite{hoffman2023explainable}, testing counterfactuals \cite{miller2023explainable}, or identifying when a model behaves unreliably \cite{suresh2021beyond}.
+They also tend to produce a fixed explanation, even though practical use often requires several rounds of inspection \cite{hoffman2023increasing}.

+Past work on black-box model rating offers one way to study model behavior without access to training data. \cite{srivastava2018towards} introduced a two-step procedure to quantify bias in AI services, followed by visualization tools for exploring accuracy-fairness trade-offs \cite{vega-tool}.
+These ideas have since been applied to chatbots \cite{srivastava2020personalized} and search engines \cite{tian2023mitigating}.
+While such ratings communicate how a system behaves ``in the wild,'' they do not answer the questions stakeholders often ask about why a particular decision changed or how sensitive the model is to certain inputs.